 People enjoy being acknowledged for their content and efforts on social media.
-And sometimes, reaching out and asking about sharing some of their content on your brand’s profile can be a great way to acknowledge their work and also discover new brand ambasasdors.
+And sometimes, reaching out and asking to share some fan’s content on your brand’s profile can be a great way to acknowledge their work and discover new brand ambassadors.

 How to decide what you should repost on Instagram

 Cool, so you’re ready to repost some content on Instagram, but which photos should you share?

 It’s important to ensure you have a strategy in place when it comes to reposting and also an idea of how the content you repost fits into your wider Instagram strategy.
 There are a few factors to think about before you hit “share post.”

 Composition refers to the placement or arrangement of visual elements or ingredients in a work of art as distinct from the subject of a work.
 A good composition makes an image pleasing to look at and will draw in more viewers.
 The rule of thirds is a great starting point for a well-composed image: if you imagine a grid of nine equal zones, the subject of the photo should be in the right or left third of the grid (or the top or bottom if it’s a vertical shot).

 This fan image of a Getaway House rental cabin is a striking example of the rule of thirds at work.